-You don’t really know Vienna until you try its street food that is also good to keep you on budget.
+You don’t really know Vienna until you try its street food that is far more affordable and often even tastes better than fancy dishes from sit-down restaurants.

-The Best Street Food in Vienna to Keep You on Budget
+The Best Street Food in Vienna for Every Budget

 Food is one of the integral parts of a culture.
-No wonder, many cultural traditions and rituals, moreover celebrations, involve traditional delicacies.
+No wonder, many traditions, rituals, and celebrations, involve traditional delicacies.
 As there are a few places that don’t have distinguishing cuisines, Vienna, Austria, is definitely not one of them.

-Quite the opposite, you can travel to Vienna just for Austrian authentic and international food that has become part of Austrian cuisine.
-Yet while dining at traditional restaurants and cafés can force you to cut your trip short, street food in Vienna is a sure thing for budget travelers.
-From hearty wraps to various snacks, Vienna’s street food offers a taste of the traditional dishes while saving your buck.
+Quite the opposite, you can travel to Vienna just to relish authentic and international food that has become an essential part of Austrian cuisine.
+Yet while dining in a traditional restaurant or café can cost a small fortune, street food in Vienna is perfect for all budgets.
+From hearty wraps to various snacks, Vienna’s street food offers a taste of traditional dishes while saving your buck.

 Traditional Street Food in Vienna for Budget Travelers